Negotiations leading to the Iran nuclear deal: U.S.–Iran bilateral talks

 Two rounds of bilateral negotiations between Foreign Minister Mohammad Zarif and Secretary of State John Kerry occurred on 6 and 8 February 2015 on the sidelines of the Munich Security Conference.
 During the conference, Mohammad Zarif said in an interview that IAEA inspected Iran for 10 years or more and found no evidence that Iran's program was not peaceful.
 He also claimed that JPA did not imply step-by-step removal of sanctions and the removal of sanctions has been "a condition for an agreement".
 Zarif stated: "I don't think if we don't have an agreement, it'll be the end of the world.
 I mean, we tried, we failed, fine."
 IAEA Director General Yukiya Amano, who also took part in the conference, pointed out that Iran had to provide urgent clarification on key aspects of its nuclear program.
 He said: "Clarification of issues with possible military dimension and implementation of the Additional Protocol and beyond is essential."

 U.S. Secretary of State John Kerry and Iran's Foreign Minister Mohammad Zarif held three bilateral meetings in Geneva on 22 and 23 February 2015.
 The Associated Press reported progress on a deal that would freeze Iran's nuclear activities for at least 10 years and "ease restrictions on programs that could be used to make atomic arms."
 After the talks Mohammad Zarif spoke about "a better understanding" between the parties and John Kerry said: "We made progress."
 The columnist Charles Krauthammer commented on the leaked "sunset clause" that an agreement, containing this and other concessions to Iran, will mean "the end of nonproliferation."

 From 2–4 March 2015, Iran and U.S. foreign ministers with their teams continued the bilateral nuclear talks in the Swiss city of Montreux.
 Iran's foreign minister has rejected as "unacceptable" President Barack Obama's demand to freeze sensitive nuclear activities for at least 10 years, saying "Iran will not accept excessive and illogical demands."
 After the talks, U.S. Secretary of State John Kerry flew to Riyadh, where he was to meet Saudi Arabia's King Salman and the foreign ministers of the members of the Gulf Cooperation Council separately.

-On 16 March 2015, another bilateral meeting between Iran's Foreign Minister Zarif and US Secretary of State Kerry took place in Lausanne.
+On 16 March 2015, another bilateral meeting between Iran's Foreign Minister Zarif and U.S. Secretary of State Kerry took place in Lausanne.
 Among the issues discussed at the meeting was Tom Cotten's open letter to Iranian leaders, signed by 47 Republican U.S. senators.
 After the talks a senior U.S. official told reporters it was not clear if the end-March deadline for a framework agreement could be met.
 Los Angeles Times reported that it was also unclear whether the framework, if reached in March, would be a detailed document or a vague one.
 The sides were divided on some crucial issues and Iran's supreme leader Ayatollah Khamenei said he wanted no written agreement until all details were settled.